Analytical and numerical studies of periodic superradiance: Summary

 The periodic SR is an interesting phenomenon because it seems to be in sharp contrast to the stochastic nature of SR. The study presented in this paper contributes to deeper understanding of the new properties of the SR, in particular, it reveals the mathematical structures behind this phenomenon.
 The study is also important for the application of the phenomenon to other systems.
 If the level system is found in real atomic or ionic systems that satisfies the necessary condition for the periodic SR, it would be possible to predict and prepare a system that emits periodic optical pulses in response to a CW input without any complex mechanisms such as modulation of the field decay rate.
 This system has a potential as a light source, where coherent optical pulses are periodically generated in a simple system without Q-switching.
+Periodic SR may be related in a broad sense to the dissipative structure theory by Prigogine \cite{Prigogine-1978}.
+It demonstrates the phenomenon of self-organization in a nonequilibrium open system due to energy dissipation.
+In our experiment an excitation laser works as an energy input driving the system into a far-from-equilibrium state, and deexcitation processes are considered as a kind of dissipation.

 We believe that the above studies explore intriguing aspects of the Maxwell-Bloch equations and shed new light on SR physics.